weinhouse/Random-Fun-Projects/demoMachine/README.md

 - **Client Connections:** Android devices will warn "No Internet" This is correct.
 The local network is active, and the device will communicate in the 192.168.4.x network.

 ## Image the pi4 using Raspberry pi imager:
+***
+### After the following I created a [backup image](https://www.dropbox.com/scl/fi/g0w18qcrupod8lokd74e4/demoMachinePi4B_piShrink.img.gz?rlkey=il7a8pncgrepvf54p8jayqxoj&st=2dgxhzp0&dl=0) of the sd card for quick recovery if it becomes corrupted saved In Dropbox
+- Use Raspberry Pi imager to create the image
+- Image will be the size of the sd card (32GB in this case)
+- Reduce the size of this image with PiShrink script and gzip the file becomes ~2GB
+- Use Raspberry Pi imager to place this backup image on new sd card
+- Check root partition, may be the 2GB size, use raspi-config on the pi4 to extend this partition to full size.

 ## Create the Netplan config:
 ```